• Skip to primary navigation

 Instructions

-• Rinse the tomatoes with cool water and pat them dry with paper towels.
-Slice them into 3/8" thick slices.
-(That's between 1/4 and 1/2" thick).
-Do not pat the cut surfaces of the tomato dry with paper towels.
+• Rinse the green tomatoes with cool water and pat them dry with paper towels.
+Slice them into ¼ inch thick for thin slices and ⅜ inch thick for thick slices.
+(That's between ¼ and ½" thick).

 Notes